-- 14. Northamptonshire County Council will co-ordinate admissions for in-year applications and for applications for year groups other than the normal point(s) of entry. - 15.
-Subject to any provisions in the LA's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Academy will consider all such applications and if the year group applied for has a place available, admit the child. - 16.
+- 13. Subject to any provisions in the LA's co-ordinated admission arrangements relating to applications submitted for years other than the normal year of entry, the Academy will consider all such applications and if the year group applied for has a place available, admit the child. - 14.
 If more applications are received than there are places available, the oversubscription criteria in paragraph 7 for the relevant age group shall apply.
 Parents whose application is refused shall be entitled to appeal.